frictionlessdata/datapackage-r/README.md

 Documentation
 =============

-The package is still under development and some properties may not be working properly.

 Json objects are not included in R base data types.
 [Jsonlite package](https://CRAN.R-project.org/package=jsonlite) is internally used to convert json data to list objects.
 The input parameters of functions could be json strings, files or lists and the outputs are in list format to easily further process your data in R environment and exported as desired.
 The examples below show how to use jsonlite package to convert the output back to json adding indentation whitespace.
 More details about handling json you can see jsonlite documentation or vignettes [here](https://CRAN.R-project.org/package=jsonlite).

 Package